-- There are no closed games- any student should be welcomed to play. - Students freeze immediately when the bell rings. - Students may run on the grass or track, but not on the blacktop or in the walkways/ classroom areas. - Students will walk to lines and should not take cuts. - Please wait your turn. - Eating is only allowed at the picnic benches & not on the playground. - Do not leave playground without permission. - Use playground equipment properly. - Do not run through or interfere with someone else's game. - Do not throw any objects other than balls. - Do not play in restrooms or around fountains. - Do not climb or hang on basketball standards, volleyball nets, baseball backstops, buildings, trees, fences or walls. - Walk to and from playground and lunch area. - Do not jump off of swings. - Do not push, hit or threaten others. - Use common sense when using all playground equipment.
+- There are no closed games- any student should be welcomed to play. - Students freeze immediately when the bell rings.

+- Students may run on the grass, but not on the blacktop or in the hallways. - Students should not run to lines or take cuts. - Please wait your turn. - Eating is only allowed at the picnic benches or in the MPR (as designated), but not on the playground or hallways. - Do not leave playground without permission. - Use playground equipment properly. - Do not run through or interfere with someone else's game. - Do not throw any objects other than balls. - Do not play in restrooms or around fountains. - Do not climb or hang on basketball standards, volleyball nets, baseball backstops, buildings, trees, fences or walls. - Walk to and from playground and lunch area. - Do not jump off of swings. - Do not push, hit or threaten others. - Use common sense when using all playground equipment.